Ratatouille (Vegan and Gluten Free)

 - Peel the roasted bell peppers and the tomatoes.

 - Place the tomatoes, garlic, basil and thyme and about 1 teaspoon of the salt into a blender (food processor or immersion blender works too).
 Blend until you have a sauce.

 - Preheat the oven to 380F.

 - Wash and cut the tail ends of the zucchini and the eggplant.
 Peel the eggplant.
 Use a mandoline to cut the zucchini and the eggplant to even rounds.

 - Place the zucchini and eggplant rounds in a bowl and season them with about 2 teaspoons of salt and two tablespoons olive oil.

-- Check your tomato sauce for seasoning and pour it to the bottom of 10 inch baking dish or cast iron pan.
+- Check your tomato sauce for seasoning and pour it to the bottom of 10 inch baking dish or oven safe pan.

 - Arrange the sliced vegetables in alternating patterns.
 An example for the order is eggplant, zucchini, bell pepper.
 Then season the dish with the remaining salt and olive oil.

 - Cover tightly with aluminum foil.

 - Bake for 30 minute with the foil on and 30 more minutes without the foil.